swiftlang/swift-evolution/proposals/0430-transferring-parameters-and-results.md

 ## Introduction

-This proposal extends region isolation to enable the application of an explicit `sendable` annotation to function parameters and results.
-A function parameter or result that is annotated with `sendable` is required to be disconnected at the function boundary and thus possesses the capability of being safely sent across an isolation domain or merged into an actor-isolated region in the function's body or the function's caller respectively.
+This proposal extends region isolation to enable the application of an explicit `sending` annotation to function parameters and results.
+A function parameter or result that is annotated with `sending` is required to be disconnected at the function boundary and thus possesses the capability of being safely sent across an isolation domain or merged into an actor-isolated region in the function's body or the function's caller respectively.